KumarDhananjaya/hotel-management-system/README.md

 ## 15. Summary

-This mid-semester project has successfully evolved from a basic console-based prototype to a **fully functional, production-ready web application**.
+This project has successfully evolved from a basic console-based prototype to a **fully functional, production-ready web application**.
 The Hotel Management System demonstrates:

 ### **Achievements**
 ✅ Complete full-stack implementation (Spring Boot + React)